Hancock (film): Cast

-Actors Johnny Galecki and Thomas Lennon also appear in the film.
-Mike Epps makes an uncredited cameo in the post-credits scene.
+Actors Johnny Galecki and Thomas Lennon also appear in the film as Mike and Jeremy.
+Mike Epps makes an uncredited cameo in the mid-credits scene.
 Film producers Akiva Goldsman and Michael Mann appear as executives listening to Ray's lecture.
 Television host Nancy Grace also has a cameo appearance.
 Daeg Faerch appears as Michel, the young French American neighborhood bully who is thrown by Hancock in the air for repeatedly insulting him.
 Atticus Shaffer, later known for his role in the sitcom The Middle, also makes a brief appearance at the beginning of the film.

 Production

 Development

 Vy Vincent Ngo wrote the spec script Tonight, He Comes in 1996.
 The draft, about a troubled 12-year-old, and a fallen superhero, was initially picked up by director Tony Scott as a potential project.
 Producer Akiva Goldsman came across the script, which he had considered a favorite, and encouraged Richard Saperstein, then president of development and production at Artisan Entertainment, to acquire it in 2002.
-Michael Mann was initially attached to direct Tonight, He Comes, but he instead opted to direct Miami Vice.
 Eventually, Artisan placed the project in turnaround, and it was acquired by Goldsman.

-Dave Chappelle was at one point considered for the lead role.

-Vince Gilligan and John August rewrote Ngo's script, and Jonathan Mostow was attached to direct the film.
+Vince Gilligan and John August rewrote Ngo's script.
+Michael Mann was initially chosen to direct, but he instead opted to write and direct Miami Vice, and Jonathan Mostow was attached as director.
 Under Mostow's supervision, a ten-page treatment was written to be pitched to Will Smith to portray the lead role in the film.
-Neither Mostow nor Smith was yet committed to make the project an active priority at the time.
-Several studios pursued the opportunity to finance the film, and Columbia Pictures succeeded in acquiring the prospect in February 2005.
-A second draft was scripted by Gilligan following the finalization of the deal with Columbia.
+Neither Mostow nor Smith was yet committed to make the project an active priority at the time, and Dave Chappelle was at one point considered for the lead role.
+The project initially had a R rating until Smith signed on and was toned down to fit the actor's image.

+Several studios pursued the opportunity to finance the film, and Columbia Pictures succeeded in acquiring the project in February 2005.
+A second draft was scripted by Gilligan, following the finalization of the deal with Columbia.
 The film was initially slated for a holiday 2006 release.
 In November 2005, Mostow and Smith committed to Tonight, He Comes, with production slated to begin in Los Angeles in summer 2006.

 Smith's salary in his pay or play contract for the film was $20 million and 20 percent of the film's gross.
-The actor had also set up a pay or play contract to film I Am Legend under Warner Bros. after completion of Tonight, He Comes.
-Mostow eventually departed from the project due to creative differences.
+The actor had also set up a pay or play contract to film I Am Legend at Warner Bros. after completion of Tonight, He Comes.

+Mostow eventually departed from the project due to creative differences but remained as executive producer.
 Italian director Gabriele Muccino filled Mostow's vacancy in May 2006.
 Since Muccino was busy editing The Pursuit of Happyness starring Smith, which Muccino had directed, Smith switched projects to film I Am Legend first for its December 2007 release, and then film Tonight, He Comes afterward.
-Later in the month, Muccino left the project because of an incompatibility with filming the story.
-Since Muccino was preparing The Pursuit of Happyness, the studio had delayed the production start for Tonight, He Comes to summer 2007, enabling Warner Bros. to begin production of I Am Legend with Smith.